mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_advanced_cluster/asymmetric-sharded-cluster/README.md

 # MongoDB Atlas Provider -- Global Cluster
-This example creates a project and a Sharded Cluster with 4 independent shards with varying cluster tiers and auto-scaling enabled.
+This example creates a project and a Sharded Cluster with 4 independent shards with varying cluster tiers.

 ## Dependencies